arejasverduras/shredfish/README.md

 # ShredFish
 > Global Surf Forecasting app for daily use.
 Get notified when the weather and ocean conditions are optimal for the sport of wave Surfing.
-Personal Portfolio Project to display abilities to work with external api's.
+Personal Portfolio Project to display abilities to work with external API's.
 >
 > Live demo [_here_](https://shredfish.surge.sh).